farizrahman4u/neuralkey/README.md

 ____
 **Neural Key Exchange Protocol**

 The Diffe-Hellman protocol can be implemented using a neural neural network with a single hidden layer (also called a tree parity machine).
-The number neurons in the hidden layer is denoted as `K` and the number of input neurons per hidden neuron is denoted as 'N'.
+The number neurons in the hidden layer is denoted as `K` and the number of input neurons per hidden neuron is denoted as `N`.
 There is a weight matrix `W` between the input and hidden layers of dimensions `K`x`N` and the range of each weight is `{-L, ..., -2, -1, 0, 1, 2, ..., +L}` where `L` is a parameter of the tree.

 ![tpm](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e1/TreeParityMachine.jpg/350px-TreeParityMachine.jpg)